hellerve/ptolemy/README.md

 the subexpressions can communicate.”, which in my mind is only sensible in a “box is getting hot” environment.

+* [A Little Implementation Language](http://www.ultimate.com/phil/lil/lil.html) by **P.J.
+Plauger** (1976)

+The language described is cute and the idea beautiful.
+While I agree with the author that a language like this might not be needed in this day and age—and, admittedly, not in the last 40 years—I think it would be rewarding and possibly worth it to investigate whether it is suited as an intermediate representation for a compiler, similar to the god-awful LLVM IR, but more readable.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)